COVID-19 and Virtual Contact Visits

 Fighting to Keep Family Together

-At TP Legal and Associates we fought for our client and her daughter to be reunited, arguing that the emotional damage to Emily caused by being separated from her mother (who was actively addressing DHHS concerns) was not in her best interests.
-The Supreme Court agreed with our arguments, ruling that such virtual contact proposed by the DHHS as a way to maintain the bond between Emily and her mother was ‘illusory’.
+At TP Legal and Associates we fought for our client and her daughter to be reunited, arguing that the emotional damage to Emily caused by being separated from her mother (who was actively addressing DFFH concerns) was not in her best interests.
+The Supreme Court agreed with our arguments, ruling that such virtual contact proposed by the DFFH as a way to maintain the bond between Emily and her mother was ‘illusory’.

 This landmark decision has now been used as a precedent for all following cases across the Children’s Court jurisdiction.
 Our office is very proud to have orchestrated such an important ruling, assisting many parents and children in maintaining a strong connection and bond over such uncertain times.

-Emily was promptly reunited with her mother, and after displaying strong capabilities as a parent over an extended period of time, DHHS withdrew their involvement.
+Emily was promptly reunited with her mother, and after displaying strong capabilities as a parent over an extended period of time, DFFH withdrew their involvement.
 At TP Legal and Associates we are honoured to see our hard work having such a long-lasting positive impact on many children and families

 Please see a full reading of the Supreme Court decision below: